Resource Management and Circuit Scheduling for Distributed Quantum Computing Interconnect Networks: DQC Network Model

 At a higher abstracted connectivity level, the DQC network can be represented as in Fig.~\ref{fig:quantumNetwork}(b), which highlights the key components: QPUs connected by quantum and classical links, coordinated by a Quantum Network Controller.
 This abstraction captures the essential elements of the network while remaining agnostic to specific physical implementations and architectural details.

+{ On top of the physical and logical connectivity layers, the DQC architecture can be understood through its compilation and execution workflow, as illustrated in Fig.~\ref{fig:computingstack}.
+A core element of quantum computing is quantum compilation, which translates a high-level quantum program into hardware-level instructions \cite{maronese2022quantum,shi2020resource}.
+This translation is performed through a layered compilation stack (left side of Fig.~\ref{fig:computingstack}).
+In the distributed setting, additional tasks arise at the level of the intermediate quantum representation, which we refer to as QCirc (right side of Fig.~\ref{fig:computingstack}).
+These tasks involve resource management across both compute and network domains.
+Compute resources correspond to the physical qubits embedded in QPUs, whereas communication resources include communication qubits and networking components such as optical switches. }

-For our resource allocation and circuit scheduling problem, we further abstract the network into a logical graph model \(G(V,E)\), where QPUs are represented as nodes and quantum logical links as edges.
-Each edge between \(QPU_{j_1}\) and \(QPU_{j_2}\) is characterised by two parameters: the remote gate execution time \(T_{j_1j_2}\) and the fidelity of remote entanglement generation \(F_{j_1j_2}\).
+We now turn to the key definitions and assumptions related to our DQC network model.
+First of all, we abstract the network into a logical graph model \(G(V,E)\), where QPUs are represented as nodes and quantum logical links as edges. {An edge between $QPU_{j_1}$ and $QPU_{j_2}$ is characterised by the entanglement establishment latency $T_{j_1 j_2}$ (i.e., the average time required for one successful entanglement generation event between QPUs) and the fidelity $F_{j_1 j_2}$ of the generated entangled pair.
 This model relies on several simplifying assumptions.
-First, we assume on-demand entanglement generation: remote entanglement generation is initiated and completed at the start of each remote gate operation, and the resulting entangled pair is used immediately.
-This eliminates the need for long entangled-pair storage time.
-Second, we assume quantum communication latency and fidelity values are fixed for each logical link.
-In this work, we refer to the latency of a quantum communication link as the time required for one successful entanglement generation event between QPUs.
-Under these assumptions, remote gate execution time \(T_{j_1j_2}\) is influenced by the entanglement generation rate, which typically decreases with increasing link loss.
-For example, in the fat-tree topology depicted in Fig. 1, link loss increases with the number of optical switches in the path, thereby increasing remote gate execution time.
+First, we assume on-demand entanglement generation: remote entanglement is initiated and completed at the start of a remote operation, and the resulting entangled pair is used immediately, eliminating the need for long-term entangled-pair storage.
+Second, the latency and fidelity parameters are assumed to be fixed for each logical link.
+Under these modelling assumptions, $T_{j_1 j_2}$ captures the primary communication-induced timing overhead of distributed execution.
+It is primarily determined by the entanglement generation rate, which typically decreases with increasing link loss.} For example, in the fat-tree topology depicted in Fig.~\ref{fig:quantumNetwork}(a), link loss increases with the number of optical switches in the path, thereby increasing remote gate execution time.
 Link's fidelity \(F_{j_1j_2}\) is similarly influenced by factors such as link loss and the specific entanglement generation protocol used.